jonathanye29/unit3_project/README.md

             self.ids.uname.text = ""
             self.ids.passwd.text = ""
 ```
 This is the program used for the login system.
 This program is used to meet the clients needs of having a loging system.
 The login in system has to verify if the username exists or doesn't, then check if the inputted password matches with the password stored in the databse.
-If the credentials entered are accurate and exist, the program will take the user to the homepage.
-However, if the username entered does not exist, a pop up message will appear showing that the account does not exist.
+This meets the first criteria of having a login system.
+Besides having just a basic login system, I added validation so if the username entered does not exist, a pop up message will appear showing that the account does not exist.
+This increases both the professionality and quality of the application for the client.

 ## Login Screen
 ```.kv